maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 - The `ABCD` are shown blinking 500ms on, 500ms off (1Hz).
   This is after reset, so mask is 0b1111 (all digits).
-- Next the frequency is turned up to 200ms on and 200ms off (10×20ms), so 2.5Hz.
+- Next, the frequency is turned up to 200ms on and 200ms off (10×20ms), so 2.5Hz.
-- We switch back to 1Hz but a different duty cycle: 400ms on and 100ms off.
+- We keep the 2.5Hz but at a different duty cycle: 400ms on and 100ms off.
 - In the final step that is reversed 100ms on and 400ms off.

 ### 0x05 SHOW-STRINGS(id0,id1)
-SHOW-STRINGS is a development/debug feature.
+SHOW-STRINGS is a development/debug feature, not typically used in normal operation.

-The SSoS device has a list of internal settings, some static (firmware version) some dynamic (current font).
+The SSoS device has a list of internal settings, some static (application firmware version) some dynamic (current font).
-Each setting consists of a name and a value.
+Each _setting_ consists of a _name_ and a _value_ (e.g. name `APP` and value `5.5`).
 The names and values are referred to as "strings", and all strings have an (integer) id.
-The names have an even id (starting at 0) and the values and odd id.
+The names have an _even_ numbered id (starting at 0) and the associated value the _odd_ id immediatly following it.
 Setting number `n` has thus two id's `2n` for its name and `2n+1` for its value.

 The SHOW-STRINGS can show a series of strings by passing the start and end id.
-There are 20 settings, so an id ranges from 0 to 41.
+There are 21 settings, so an id ranges from 0 to 41.

 This command requires two arguments **id0** and **id1**.
 The control character SHOW-STRINGS will momentarily (2 sec per string) show the strings from index **id0** up to (and including) index **id1**.